 2012 Vintage

-It is hard to picture more ideal grape growing weather.
-On the heels of the late and nail biting 2010 and 2011 harvests, 2012 got off to a wonderful start.
-Spring temperatures were mild with standard cool and wet days interspersed with plenty of warm, sunny days, which allowed the grapevines to start the season strong.
+It is hard to picture more ideal grape-growing weather.
+On the heels of the late and nail-biting 2010 and 2011 harvests, 2012 got off to a wonderful start.
+Spring temperatures were mild, with standard cool and wet days interspersed with plenty of warm, sunny days, allowing the grapevines to start the season strong.
 The summer proved warm and dry with cool evenings.
 These ideal conditions resulted in optimum flavor development and balanced acid profiles.
 Harvest started in late September and continued through October with only a few minor showers, enough to knock the dust off the grapes.
-Windy conditions late concentrated the fruit flavors, which resulted in slightly more depth than the similar vintages of 2002 and 2008.
+Windy conditions late in the season concentrated the fruit flavors, resulting in slightly more depth than in the similar vintages of 2002 and 2008.

 2013 Vintage